 “Time is brain”

 When a person is having a stroke, getting treatment fast is critical because it can save brain tissue from permanent damage.
-About 80% of strokes are ischemic strokes, which are caused by a blockage of a blood vessel in the brain that leaves the surrounding tissue starved of blood.
+About 75 to 85% of strokes are ischemic strokes, which are caused by a blockage of a blood vessel in the brain that leaves the surrounding tissue starved of blood.
 Restoring blood flow to the brain as soon as possible is crucial to give a person his or her best chance at a full recovery, like being able to walk and talk again.

-Marc Lazzaro, MD, FAHA, an interventional neurologist at Froedtert & the Medical College of Wisconsin Froedtert Hospital and program director of the hospital’s Comprehensive Stroke Center and Stroke and Neurovascular Program, said how each person tolerates a blocked blood vessel in the brain is different.
+Marc Lazzaro, MD, FAHA, an interventional neurologist at Froedtert & the Medical College of Wisconsin Froedtert Hospital and medical director of the hospital’s Comprehensive Stroke Center and Stroke and Neurovascular Program, said how each person tolerates a blocked blood vessel in the brain is different.

 “For every 15 minutes after a stroke, we know there is a substantial decline in a person’s overall outcome,” Dr. Lazzaro said.
 “A person’s ability to be functionally independent and regain a good quality of life is reduced.
 This is why we say ‘time is brain.’”